MrFriis/RV32I-Simulator/README.md

 # 32 bit RISCV simulator

+The program has been developed as part of an assignment for the DTU Course 02155 - Computer Architecture and Engineering.
+Original assignment can be found at https://github.com/schoeberl/cae-lab .
+The test cases found in 'tests' folder has been obtained from here.

 ## Compiling the programs

 The compilation and assembling of the program is simplified by the make build